Wide Angle Binoculars

 Some binocular manufacturers list their field of view as the Apparent field of view, this is the value of the real field of view multiplied by the magnification of the binoculars (Apparent field of view = Magnification x Real field of view).
 This value is important because it is comparable even among binoculars of different magnifications.

-Binoculars with a wide field of view (Wide Angle Binoculars) basically "fit" more into the image that you see when looking through them, this makes finding objects, especially moving ones that much easier.
-That is why the best bird watching binoculars tend to have lower magnifications and higher FOV's especially in wooded areas.
-Obviously if your main birding is done out in open areas like at the sea or on lakes and dams, then a higher magnification may be preferable over a wide field of view.
+When looking through an optical device, if it has a wide field of view, it can basically "fit" more into the image that you see when looking through them, this makes finding objects, especially moving ones that much easier.
+This is one of the main reasons why the best bird watching binoculars tend to have lower magnifications and higher FOV's especially if they are to be used for observing the smaller, fast and erratic birds that live in wooded areas.

 FOV of some Market Leading Birdwatching Binoculars